HanGuo97/flute/README.md

 </table>

 ### New Models Powered by FLUTE
 The flexibility of the kernel could lead to new quantization algorithms.
 As a proof of concept, we are releasing a few [models](#models) quantized using **Learned Normal Float (NFL)** --- a simple extension to the `nf4` data format introduced in QLoRA.
+NFL initialized the lookup table and the scales with those from NF quantization.
+Then, it uses calibration data to learn the scales via straight through estimation for for the gradient with respect to the scales.

 # Benchmarks